varabyte/kobweb/README.md

 #### Define API routes

-You can define and annotate methods which will generate server endpoints you can interact with.
+You can define and annotate methods that will generate server endpoints you can interact with.
 To add one:

 1. Define your method (optionally `suspend`able) in a file somewhere under the `api` package in your `jvmMain` source directory.